 Reducing side effects of treatment

 Treatment for head and neck cancer can sometimes cause side effects that are difficult to cope with.
-There is information below about research into:

 Quality of life